Naked Mole Rat Saves the World

 Clem’s twin brother has a crush on a girl which she teases him about.

-One character learns about a relative who joined a cult and committed suicide with the whole group.
+One character learns about a relative who joined a cult and died by suicide with the whole group.

 Some description of Clem’s accident which results in serious injuries.
 Brief descriptions of robbery.
 See above.